tevaum/easy-jwt/README.md

 // The decoder doesn't need to load keys from the filesystem.
 // It will load and cache them on demand when receiving requests.
-// This way, it's creation is not assynchronous const jwt = easy_jwt.createDecoder(options);
+// This way, its creation is not assynchronous const jwt = easy_jwt.createDecoder(options);

 const app = express();